SithraBot/zeroio/README.md

 ## Overview

-zeroio is a lightweight, efficient library designed primarily for stdin/stdout communication between distributed applications through a centralized broker.
-It provides a unified protocol that can work across different transport layers while maintaining simplicity and performance.
-All clients connect to a central broker that handles message routing and delivery.
-When using stdin/stdout or TCP transports, the protocol can potentially support other programming languages beyond Rust.
+zeroio is a lightweight communication library for distributed applications.
+It uses a centralized broker architecture where all clients connect to handle message routing and delivery.
+The protocol is designed primarily for stdin/stdout communication but can work across different transport layers.

 ## Features

-- **Primary stdin/stdout Support**: Optimized for standard input/output communication
+- **stdin/stdout communication** (primary focus)
-- **Multiple Transport Layers**: Support for standard input/output, IPC, with TCP support planned
+- **Multiple transport layers**: IPC and TCP support planned
-- **Cross-Language Potential**: stdin/stdout and TCP transports can support other programming languages
-- **Efficient Serialization**: Uses MessagePack for fast and compact data serialization
+- **MessagePack serialization** for efficient data encoding
-- **Message Types**: Request/Response, Notification, and Broadcast patterns
+- **Four message types**: Request/Response, Notification, and Broadcast
-- **Flexible Routing**: Route messages to specific clients or broadcast to all
-- **Network Byte Order**: Consistent cross-platform binary format
+- **Centralized routing** through broker
+- **Cross-platform binary format** with network byte order

 ## Protocol